gemrb/gemrb/CONTRIBUTING.md

 NEWS file and, as far as bugtracker backlog goes, by looking at the version's [milestone](https://github.com/gemrb/gemrb/milestones).

-The plan for 0.9.4 is to work on iwd2 completability, annoying pst oddities, deal with some postponed issues, and whatever piques the contributor's fancy.
+The plan for 0.9.5 is to work on polishing, annoying pst oddities, maybe getting bg2ee support out of experimental stage, deal with some postponed issues, and whatever piques the contributor's fancy.

 We're looking for ninjas to help with python porting, a SDL_ttf backend, GLESv2 support (no hw, see [#938](https://github.com/gemrb/gemrb/issues/938)) and